TheYorouzoya/nand2tetris/README.md

     }
 }
 ```
 As you can see, we've got *classes*, *methods*, *functions*, *variables*, *arrays*, *expressions*, *comments*, *I/O*, and *strings* (I/O, arrays, and strings are actually provided by the Jack OS library, which we'll discuss later).
-It is not nearly as powerful as a real language, but it's got enough substance to it.
+Jack is not nearly as powerful as a real language, but it's got enough substance to it.

-### Jack Syntax
+## Jack Syntax

 A Jack program is a sequence of tokens, separated by an arbitrary amount of white space and comments.
-Tokens can be cymbols, reserved words, constants, and identifiers.
-Here's a full list:
+Tokens can be symbols, reserved words, constants, and identifiers.
+Here's a list of these syntax elements:

-**1. White space and comments**:
+### 1. White space and comments:

 Space characters, newline characters, and comments are ignored, but the following comment formats are supported:
 - `// Comment to the end of line`
 - `/* Comment until closing */`
-- `/** Comment aimed at software tolls that extract API documentation. */`
+- `/** Comment aimed at software tools that extract API documentation. */`

-**2. Symbols**:
+### 2. Symbols:
 - `()`: Used for grouping arithmetic expressions and for enclosing argument-lists (in subroutine calls) and parameter-lists (in subroutine declarations)
 - `[]`: Used for array indexing
 - `{}`: Used for grouping program units and statements